sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 ```

 Now we can install cilium!
 It is *very* important that you pay attention to the
-compatibility of cilium with the version of kubernetes you are intstalling.
+compatibility of cilium with the version of kubernetes you are installing.
 Check
 the compatibility list [here](https://docs.cilium.io/en/v1.12/concepts/kubernetes/compatibility/).

 ```bash